gmaccario/smart_geo-gmap/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart GEO GMap is a WordPress plugin that provides an easy way to integrate a Google Map over WordPress Page/Post using an easy Shortcode.
+Smart GEO GMap provides an easy way to integrate a Google Map over WordPress Page/Post using an easy Shortcode.

 == Description ==
-Smart GEO GMap is a WordPress plugin that provides an easy way to integrate a Google Map over WordPress Page/Post using an easy Shortcode.
+Smart GEO GMap provides an easy way to integrate a Google Map over WordPress Page/Post using an easy Shortcode.
 Upload unlimited GEO JSON files for encoding a variety of geographic data structures and showing and drawing boundaries, shapes, markers and infowindows (tooltips) on the map.
 Make your map funny: Upload a Snazzy file to stylize the map.

 == What is GEOJSON? ==
 GEOJSON is a format for encoding a variety of geographic data structures.
 Take a look at the documentation: https://geojson.org/